 - Holdings in U.S. dollars are FDIC-insured.

-- Limited number of cryptocurrencies available.
+- Only 35 cryptocurrencies are available.

 - No option to earn interest on Bitcoin and Ethereum through lending or staking.